10 Habits That Will Make You Smarter

 Habits that will make you smarter

-It doesn’t matter if this field isn’t something that you’re familiar with because reading about new genres makes you learn about fields of study that you’re unfamiliar with.
+It doesn’t matter if this field isn’t something you’re familiar with because reading about new genres makes you learn about fields of study you’re unfamiliar with.

 Dedicate a specific time each day for reading, even if it’s just 20-30 minutes.